 The best things to do in London range from a leisurely stroll through the lovely Hyde Park to a hedonistic night out with pals, and for each one, you can find five fantastic places to visit.
-The list of things to do in London is as long as the Tube and features world-class amusement parks, museums, West End theatre, attractive street art, opulent royal palaces, and more restaurants and bars than any traveler could possibly count.
+The list of things to do in London is as long as the Tube and features world-class amusement parks, museums, West End theatre, attractive street art, opulent royal palaces, and more restaurants and london clubs than any traveler could possibly count.

 These can be among the top 100 most intriguing things to do in London, in the end.
 Enjoy your exploration!
 On Secret London, we strive to highlight the best of what our beloved capital city has to offer at all times of the year, from beloved bars and restaurants to mesmerizing art exhibits and top-notch live entertainment.
 We’ll try to update this list during the entire year because we continuously monitor the market as well.